When it comes to a print design project, a lot of “technical stuff” comes into play that affects the design process.

 The good news is that Bragg Media helps prepare your files perfectly so you don’t have to worry about the details.
 If you plan on printing your designs via a commercial printing company, the printer should supply you with all of the specifications you need.

 Whenever you’re ready, here are four ways we can help your business grow:

 - Download our user manual for a look behind the scenes at the flat-rate packages’ terms and conditions and how the design portal works.

 - The proof is in the pudding.
 Take a look at real-life examples of branded promotional items and other graphics in our Look Book.

 - Just thinking of starting a business?
 Download “The Startup’s Guide to Doing Business” with information on strategy, marketing, accounting processes and human resources.

 - Ready to get started?
-Sign up for a graphic design subscription today or e-mail [email protected] to get started.
+Check out all of our graphic design programs or e-mail [email protected] to get started.